andreazorzetto/bear-notes-ai/README.md

 - Works with Ollama (free/slow), ChatGPT (expensive/fast), or Docker Model Runner
 - Filters by tags (#obsession), keywords ("todo"), or direct URLs
 - Batch processing for when you've gone note-crazy
+- Smart token management with chunking strategies for large documents
+- Parallel processing for multiple notes

 ## Requirements